lhauspie/webgl2-exploration/README.md

 - Step 5 : Let's 3Dify the square to cube
 - Step 5.1 : Let's play with color indices
 - Step 5.2 : Make the color moving with rotation
+- Step 6 : Refactor to move shaders to `index.html`